 “Bi-PAP” stands for Bi-level Positive Airway Pressure.
 A Bi-PAP machine is a breathing apparatus that helps its user get more air into his or her lungs.
-In India, the usage of Bi-Pap machines are on the rise with increasing number of patients referred Bi-Pap usage by physicians.
-Number of different BiPAP brands are available in India including ResMed, Philips, GE and Nidek.
+In India, the usage of Bi-Pap machines is on the rise with an increasing number of patients referred Bi-Pap usage by physicians.
+A number of different BiPAP brands are available in India including ResMed, Philips, GE, and Nidek.

 BiPAP machines are covered by insurance and innovative Home Care companies like Tribeca Care also make them available on easy monthly rental plans.
 The BiPAP machine has similarities to a Continuous Positive Airway Pressure (CPAP) machine.
 Both machines are used to help patients with breathing problems – especially those with Obstructive Sleep Apnoea (OSA).
 But, as the name suggests, unlike a CPAP machine, a BiPAP machine uses variable levels of air pressure instead of continuous pressure.

 A CPAP device maintains a certain constant air pressure within a mask worn by the user.
 The user typically uses the CPAP machine while sleeping.
 The air pressure keeps the wearer’s airway open, allowing him or her to breathe easily and thereby improving what was previously a disturbed sleep cycle.
 A potential problem with a CPAP machine however is that the continuous air pressure may make it difficult for the user to exhale against this extra amount of pressure.
 This makes CPAP unsuitable for those suffering from particular conditions e.g. neuromuscular diseases.